 Strength

 A strong, muscular body can help you maintain an independent lifestyle.
 Weightlifting and meeting personal fitness goals can also be an ego boost after an amputation.
 We have three patient profile videos that feature our patients weightlifting at the gym: Max Okun, Wendi Parker and Claudia Castellanos.
-We also have a blog article on the subject, Weightlifting with an Upper Limb Prosthesis.
+We also have an article on the subject, Weightlifting with an Upper Limb Prosthesis.

 Balance/Flexibility